anton-dovnar/django-e-commerce/README.md

 This project was created for educational purposes.

-We enable clients to browse products, add them to the cart, apply discount codes, go through the checkout process, pay with a credit card, and obtain an invoice.
+Enable clients to browse products, add them to the cart, apply discount codes, go through the checkout process, pay with a credit card, and obtain an invoice.
-Also, we implemented a recommendation engine to recommend products to customers.
+Also, implemented a recommendation engine to recommend products to customers.

 ## Preview

 ![webstore](./preview/preview.gif "Preview")

-## What did we do?
+## What I've done?

 * Python e-commerce platform based on Django framework.
 * Web Crawler with Scrapy framework.